 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Surveying Technicians job description, Surveying Technicians salary, Surveying Technicians information, what is the job of a Surveying Technician like, pros and cons about Surveying Technicians, colleges and universities for Surveying Technicians, is Surveying Technicians the right career for me, Medium careers to get into, careers in Architecture and Engineering
+Surveying Technicians job description, Surveying Technicians salary, Surveying Technicians information, what is the job of a Surveying Technician like, pros and cons about Surveying Technicians, colleges and universities for Surveying Technicians, is Surveying Technicians the right career for me, careers in Architecture and Engineering